LuDanielPoyu/ASML-System-Integration-and-Software-Testing-Engineer/README.md

 ## P4 — Power BI Ops Dashboards

-**Problem.** Daily job health and anomaly trends were scattered across tools, making status reviews slow and inconsistent.
+**Problem:** Daily job health and anomaly trends were scattered across tools, making status reviews slow and inconsistent.

-**Solution.** A set of Power BI dashboards with daily refresh, health checks, and runbooks so ops can review status in minutes and know exactly what to do next.
+**Solution:** A set of Power BI dashboards with daily refresh, health checks, and runbooks so ops can review status in minutes and know exactly what to do next.

-**Highlights**
+**Highlights:**
 - **Pipeline health:** Show success rate, latency, retry counts, recent failures, and so on.
 - **Anomaly overview:** Flagged records by type, time, and module with drill-through and filters.
 - **Runbooks:** Links to step-by-step fixes, owners, and escalation paths.
 - **Reliable data flow:** Build Power Query (M) for shaping, scheduled refresh, and REST/CSV connectors bring in the sources.

-**Impact**
+**Impact:**
 - Faster daily reviews and clearer ownership and escalation during incidents
 - Used across **domestic and international** teams for daily status reviews and incident follow-ups